Sharpen Your Pencils, It's Time to Nail That Test

 process for top positions

 In today's tight job market, job seekers can expect closer scrutiny in the form of psychometric testing, as well as aptitude and personality testing.
-However, few if any rely solely on psychological tests to survey a job applicant.
-It is just one of several data points used to make a hiring decision.
+Few if any rely solely on a psychological test to survey a job applicant— it is just one of several data points used to make a hiring decision.
 Explore a variety of job assessment test tips that can assist in impressing your next employer.

 Common Types of Tests:

 The most common types of job assessment tests include: psychometric tests, aptitude tests and personality questionnaires.
 You should have a good understanding of what these tests entail and be prepared to confidently take them when asked.

 Psychometric tests are a standard and scientific method used to measure the extent to which a candidate’s personality and cognitive abilities match those required to perform a given role.
 Employers use the information collected from the psychometric test to identify a candidate’s personal traits and work style that are difficult to extract from a face-to-face interview.

 These tests are characterized by structured systematic ways of evaluating how people perform on tasks or react to different situations.
 Aptitude tests attempt to determine and measure your ability to acquire some specific set of skills through future training.
 The tests assume that people differ in their special abilities and that these differences can be useful in predicting future achievements.
 Aptitude tests use standardized methods of administration and scoring with the results quantified and compared to how others have done at the same tests.

 Personality questionnaires differ from ability tests in that they look at “style” rather than ability.
 In other words, they examine how you typically prefer to relate to others or approach tasks and solve problems.
 Companies often administer personality tests for positions that require strategic thinking and complex decision-making.

 Hints and Tips for Candidates